 Upgrade Your Computer

-What is inside your computer will be a big factor in whether you are able to keep it green or not, and be sure to change components to green variants whenever you are able to.
+What is inside your computer will be a big factor in whether you can keep it green or not, and be sure to change components to green variants whenever you can.
 This way you will be able to save some money, and in the long run, your computer will not be a power-hungry machine.

 Do Not Just Throw Away Your Old Computer